meljppangilinan/expense_tracker/README.md

 ## ROADMAP

-- MORE CONFIGURABLE EMAIL PARSER
+- MORE CONFIGURABLE EMAIL PARSER / FILTER - DONE
+- OPEN PDF WITH PASSWORD (scenario with same password every file) with pdfminer.six
-- PDF PARSER
+- PDF PARSER (make it work with the PDF first)
 - ETL PIPELINE
 - SQL CONFIG
 - VISUALISATION TOOLS